Auckland Regional Burn Service/ National Burn Service

 There is a 'No Fresh Flowers' policy on the ward as the pollen may get into wounds and cause infections.

 Counties Manukau Health provides patients and visitors with a number of convenient shopping facilities.
-On the ground floor, by the main entrance of the Hospital you will find ‘Paataka Place’which includes the Haumanu Pharmacy, Send-a-Basket (florist) and a variety of food and beverage options.
+On the ground floor, by the main entrance of the hospital, you will find ‘Paataka Place’ which includes the Haumanu Pharmacy, Middlemore Florist & Gifts Ltd and a variety of food and beverage options.

 Parking for all other visitors is available in designated paid visitor parking spaces around the Middlemore Campus beside the new Edmund Hillary Block.
 Please follow the signs and to enter the visitor car park insert your ticket barcode up.
 Remove the ticket and the barrier will rise.